-Clearance between the impeller and wear plate is adjusted by using the four hand nuts (34), the four adjusting studs (35) and the two eye bolts (32).
-The recommended procedure of clearance settlement is with the use of a feeler gauge.
-The recommended clearance between the wear plate and the impeller is .010 to .020 inch (0,25 to 0,51 mm).
+Clearance between the impeller and wear plate is adjusted using the four hand nuts (34), the four studs (35) and the two eye bolts (32).
+The recommended procedure of clearance settlement is with the use of a dial indicator or feeler gauge.
+The recommended clearance between the wear plate and the impeller is .010 to .020 inch (0.25 to 0.50 mm).